gl2748/gl2748.github.io/_posts/14-09-2015-Drupal-Conditional-Permissions.md

 ---
 layout: post
 category : drupal
-tagline: "Giving user permissions based on their role" tags : [ drupal, php, publishcontent, API]
+tagline: "Giving users permissions based on their role" tags : [ drupal, php, publishcontent, API]
 ---

 The [PublishContent Module](http://cgit.drupalcode.org/publishcontent/tree/publishcontent.api.php) provides an API hook for publish content permissions.
 This is a powerful feature when we want to expand publish permissions beyond efaults.

 In this example we will grant a logged-in-user publish/unpublish controls over content that they are indirectly associated with.
 By default publish/unpublish controls attach to a node author, and there can only ever be one node author attached directly to a particular etity.
 Therefore you can see how this approach is useful whenever we want to grant author-like power to more than one user at more than one stage removedd.